StatisticsNZ/simplevis/README.md

 ### Purpose

-`simplevis` is a package of `ggplot2` wrapper functions that aims to make visualisation easier with less brainpower and typing.
+`simplevis` is a package of `ggplot2` wrapper functions that aims to make visualisation easier with less brainpower required.

 ### Installation